fenrus75/csum_partial/README.md

 ## Performance baseline

-For this article, I will only be measuring buffer sizes of 40, even though the code of course has to support arbitrary buffer sizes.
+For this article, I will only be measuring buffer sizes of 40, even though the code of course has to still work correctly for arbitrary buffer sizes.

 | Scenario          | Even aligned buffer | Odd aligned buffer |
 | ----------------- | ------------------- | ------------------ |